travelem/mongoose-unique-array-objects/readme.md

 In the example above only unique **lang** keys will be preserved.
 Other objects will be silently ignored and excluded from **save** operation.

-Load the plugin:
+Finally, load the plugin:

 ```
-mySchema.plugin(mongooseUniqueArrayObjectsPlugin)
+mySchema.plugin(uniqueArrayObjects)
 ```

-From now on array objects will be unique by the given key.
+From now on array objects will be unique by the given key and only unique objects will be stored in the **save** operation.

 ## Our sponsor

-This module is sponsored by https://travelem.com - travel the World with travelem
+This module is sponsored by https://travelem.com - travel the World with travelem.com